ModelDriven/Alf-Reference-Implementation/README.md

 * `org.modeldriven.alf.eclipse.papyrus` - This project extends the
-`org.modeldriven.alf.eclipse` project to allow compiled Alf text to be executed using the fUML execution engine from the [Moke framework] (http://wiki.eclipse.org/Papyrus/UserGuide/ModelExecution) for model execution in the [Eclipse Papyrus](http://www.eclipse.org/papyrus) modeling tool (v1.0.0 or later).
+`org.modeldriven.alf.eclipse` project to allow compiled Alf text to be executed using the fUML execution engine from the [Moka framework] (http://wiki.eclipse.org/Papyrus/UserGuide/ModelExecution) for model execution in the [Eclipse Papyrus](http://www.eclipse.org/papyrus) modeling tool (v1.0.0 or later).
 It depends on Eclipse plugins and must be built in an Eclipse environment.